FilipeABBarroso/SEC/README.md

 ## Demo

 In order to demonstrate the mechanisms integrated in the project to tackle security and dependability threats, it is possible to run the tests.

 In the client the tests were made to test the signature, this is to check the message integrity.

 In the server the tests not only verify the message integrity, but also, for example, to check in the send_amount request the nonce sent by the client, and to test against attacks, such as, replay attacks.
+To test the endpoints it is tested only one, because there are functions difficult to mock the data, such as, send_amount, and the behaviour of the others are similar, but all the functions/components that are not shared were tested alone.

 To run te tests execute the following line:
 ```